All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cardiovascular exercise still matters

-Walking, cycling, swimming, dancing, or any activity that elevates your heart rate supports cardiovascular health, mood, sleep quality, and calorie expenditure.
+Walking, cycling, swimming, dancing, or any activity that improves your heart rate supports cardiovascular health, mood, sleep quality, and calorie expenditure.
 Aim for 150 minutes per week of moderate activity, or 75 minutes of vigorous activity.

 Don't forget flexibility and balance